Greek Corporate Law

 Step-by-Step Guide to Opening an IKE in Greece

 Opening an IKE involves several important steps, from initial planning and drafting legal documents to formal registration and ensuring tax compliance.
-Although the procedure is more streamlined than for other company types, it is still strongly recommended that you work with legal and financial professionals in Greece to ensure that everything is done correctly and efficiently.
+While the process is more streamlined than that for other company types, it is still strongly recommended that you work with legal and financial professionals in Greece to ensure everything is done correctly and efficiently.

 To help you get started, here is our general guide to walk you through the process.